jorishr/notes-on-javascript/_basics/data_types/maps.md

 //-> [[], []];
 ```

-## WeakMaps
+## Weak maps
-The WeakMap object is a collection of key/value pairs in which the keys are weakly referenced.
-Regular MAPS prevent the keys from being garbage collected (free-up memory occupied by objects that are no longer used) if there is no other reference to the object.
+The WeakMap object is a collection of key/value pairs in which the keys are weakly referenced. *Regular maps* prevent the keys from being garbage collected (free-up memory occupied by objects that are no longer used) if there is no other reference to the object.

 The keys must be objects and the values can be arbitrary values.